 Choose an off-the-shelf intranet solution

-The widespread adoption of corporate intranets has led to a number of off-the-shelf or out-of-the-box solutions that can be implemented by your organization with little to no IT support needed.
+The widespread adoption of corporate intranets has led to several off-the-shelf or out-of-the-box solutions that can be implemented by your organization with little to no IT support needed.
 These digital workplaces are easy to set up and manage with relatively low costs.
-Powell Software offers a number of Office 365 intranet solutions that come ready with customizable templates that integrate Microsoft Teams and your intranet seamlessly.
+Powell Intranet offers an intranet solution that comes ready with customizable templates that integrate Microsoft Teams and your intranet seamlessly.

 The ultimate goal is a digital workplace

-Can you use Microsoft Teams as intranet replacement?
-The bottom line is probably not, unless you’re a very small company with only a few employees.
-Even then, companies that try to use Microsoft Teams to replace their corporate intranet will eventually outgrow this solution as the organization grows and will only delay the inevitable by putting off intranet adoption.
+SharePoint vs teams in the end, there’s no real battle.
+Can you use Microsoft Teams as an intranet replacement?
+The bottom line is probably not.
+Companies that try to use Microsoft Teams instead of a SharePoint intranet will eventually outgrow this solution as the organization grows and will only delay the inevitable by putting off intranet adoption.